Actively engaging Sheffield

 Active Travel Implementation Plan

 You don't have to use consultation results in isolation.
-We helped Sheffield City Region combine their consultation results with their proprietary and open sourced geographic and socio-economic data to get a wider understanding of active travel in the region.
+We helped South Yorkshire Mayoral Combined Authority combine their consultation results with their proprietary and open sourced geographic and socio-economic data to get a wider understanding of active travel in the region.

 Can you be socially distanced here?

 Why fix what isn't broken?
-Rather than look for a new way to understand the impact of social distancing requirements within their towns and cities, Sheffield City Region repurposed their active travel map to record areas where social distancing was difficult or not possible.
+Rather than look for a new way to understand the impact of social distancing requirements within their towns and cities, South Yorkshire Mayoral Combined Authority repurposed their active travel map to record areas where social distancing was difficult or not possible.

 This allowed them to easily identify, trial and implement temporary arrangements and have an evidence base ready for those they wanted to make permanent.